VideoSupporter/srt-probe/README.md

 ## 🤝 Support

 ### Bug Reports & Feature Requests
-If you discover a problem or have a suggestion for a new feature, please let us know on [GitHub Issues](https://github.com/VideoSupporter/srt-probe-dev/issues).
+If you discover a problem or have a suggestion for a new feature, please let us know on [GitLab Issues](https://gitlab.com/videosupporter/srt-probe/-/issues).